ibsinfos/indian-ira/file_documentation.md

 #### Product Sorting - Price and Options - Backend

-The sorting of products based on the number provided.
+The sorting of products' price and options based on the number provided.

 Following files were created / changed: